Magisk-Modules-Repo/ARCore_enabler/README.md

 The module also adds a xml so that Play Store will allow you to look for apps that support ARCore and install ARCore itself.

 # Notes
-1. Clear Play Store data after installing the module, otherwise Play Store won't notice the changes;
-2. Security patches info in system settings won't show the right phone patches, but the fingerprint one after installing the module.
+1. Security patches info in system settings won't show the right phone patches, but the fingerprint ones after installing the module (this is required for SafetyNet);
-3. To install Playground you have to use the version patched by Arnova, you will find it in [this page](https://www.celsoazevedo.com/files/android/google-camera/ar/)
+2. To install Playground you have to use the version patched by Arnova, you will find it in [this page](https://www.celsoazevedo.com/files/android/google-camera/ar/).

 # Changelog